Deba951/Querying-PDF-With-Astra-and-LangChain/README.md

 - OpenAI: Provides the GPT models used for embeddings and language understanding.
 - Astra DB: Cloud-native database service by DataStax.
 - PyPDF2: Library for reading PDF files.
-- Datasets: Hugging Face library for loading and processing datasets.

 ## **Abbreviations and Definitions**